-COMMUNICATION WITH FAMILIES (IQPPS 1.1, 7.5)
+COMMUNICATION WITH FAMILIES (IQPPS 7.5, 7.6, 7.7, 8.1)

-The program will promote communication between families and staff by using written notes as well as informal conversations, Facebook, or e-mail.
+The program will promote communication between families and staff by using written notes as well as informal conversations, e-mail or Seesaw.
 Families are encouraged to send written notes with important information so all the staff who work with the child can share the parent's communication.
-Teaching staff will write notes or posts for families no less than weekly.
-Staff will use these notes to inform families about the child's experiences, accomplishments, behavior, and other issues that affect the child's development and well-being.
-Parents are encouraged to maintain regular, on-going, two-way communication with the teaching staff in a manner that best meets their needs - email, texts, Facebook, in person, notes, or phone calls.
-IQPPS 1.1, 7.5
+The staff will communicate with families weekly.
+Staff will use these communications to inform families about the child's experiences, accomplishments, behavior, and other issues that affect the child's development and well-being.
+Parents are encouraged to maintain regular, on-going, two-way communication with the preschool staff in a manner that best meets their needs - email, in person, notes, or phone calls.